Protecting the Elderly: Fiduciary Consultations, Family Meetings, Guardianship

 To avoid family discord and the financial exploitation of the elderly and infirm, we assist clients with fiduciary consultations and family meetings to educate their fiduciaries and families as to the fiduciary’s role and responsibilities (as power of attorney for financial matters, medical power of attorney, or trustee) and as to what the family can reasonably expect to happen in connection with the management of the affairs of a family member who has become disabled.

-When a court-ordered Guardianship is necessary to protect an infirm person, we have the experience in the Delaware Court of Chancery to expeditiously establish the court appointment of the guardians, and to assist with the ongoing accountings and other filings required by the Court.
+When a court-ordered guardianship is necessary to protect an infirm person, we have the experience in the Delaware Court of Chancery to expeditiously establish the court appointment of the guardians and to assist with the ongoing accountings and other filings required by the Court.

-Planning in Anticipation of Needing Nursing Home Care
+Planning for Nursing Home Care

 When a spouse may need nursing home care, we assist married couples planning for the protection of their assets so the spouse staying at home will not have to become impoverished before the other spouse can qualify for Medicaid assistance.